cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 }
 ```

-The `auth0` object wraps a number of secrets, which are encrypted values that can be defined and used by your script.
+The `auth0` object wraps several secrets, which are encrypted values that can be defined and used by your script.
 In the "Publish" section of this tutorial, we'll define these secrets using the [`wrangler secret`](https://developers.cloudflare.com/workers/tooling/wrangler/secrets/) command.

 The `verify` function, which we'll stub out in our first pass through this file, will check for an authorization key and look up a corresponding value in Workers KV.
 For now, we'll simply return an object with an `accessToken` string, to simulate an _authorized_ request.